 David joined FLOC in May of 2016 after living in Africa for 7 years as a Peace Corps volunteer and teacher.
-David worked with HIV/Aids effected children, taught English and managed large literacy development projects in Mozambique which brought in 5,000 books for underprivileged students and led to a strong partnership with the Ministry of Education to develop curriculum alongside local talent.
+David worked with HIV/Aids affected children, taught English and managed large literacy development projects in Mozambique which brought in 5,000 books for underprivileged students and led to a strong partnership with the Ministry of Education to develop curriculum alongside local talent.
 He later spent four years in Zambia, where he led school trips to Victoria Falls, worked with local health organizations and helped lead a $200,000 dollar capital improvement project to promote sports and health in Lusaka.
 He has 18 years of experience leading challenge courses around the world, and environmental educational programs in the USA and abroad.
 Originally from a small island in Puget Sound Washington, David found his love for the outdoors leading High School expeditions and running environmental education programs for the Highline School District.
 He holds a master’s degree in business and a bachelor’s degree in education.

 Site and Sustainability Coordinator